PIT-UN Grant Will Further the Aims of the School’s Justice, Equity & Technology Lab

 “This award is important because it really positions social work as a major player in the development of emerging technologies,” Patton said.
 Noting that their plans for the JET Lab call for partnering with community-based organizations and recognizing community members as domain experts, he added: “We hope to infuse a set of ethical ideas and appropriate methods for inclusion.
 When you integrate the most vulnerable and center people of color, you value the humanity of everyone.”

 For Cogburn, one of the most important functions of the JET Lab lies in providing a home to the School’s Emergent Technology, Media, and Society (EMS) minor.
 Developed two years ago, EMS trains students to interrogate how social work practice intersects with advances in technology and pressing social issues such as poverty, violence, racism, systemic bias, mental health, and the need for privacy and safety.
-Offering courses in collaboration with other Columbia schools and units, such as the Journalism School, the Digital Storytelling Lab, the Data Science Institute, and the Division of Narrative Medicine, the minor also supports field placement opportunities at the NYC Media Lab, Civic Hall, Games for Change, and Firelight Media, as well as many New York City start-ups.
+Offering courses in collaboration with other Columbia schools and units, such as the Journalism School, the Digital Storytelling Lab, the Data Science Institute, and the Division of Narrative Medicine, the minor also supports practicum placement opportunities at the NYC Media Lab, Civic Hall, Games for Change, and Firelight Media, as well as many New York City start-ups.

 “I tell my students that they already have the skill set and knowledge base necessary to critique technology and how it’s being used in society,” Cogburn said.
 “They don’t necessarily need to know how to code.
 They don’t necessarily need to know all of the technical underpinnings of this particular app.
 They need to feel empowered to speak out on the grounds that this app is interfacing with society, with human beings, and with human behavior, and those interactions have implications for how our society is structured and whether structural inequalities are addressed.”